-The Group has incurred significant costs relating to its ongoing project to streamline and rationalise the operations of the business.
+The Group has also incurred significant costs relating to its ongoing project to streamline and rationalise the operations of the business.
 This has resulted in the following non-underlying, one-off costs:

-- In the current and prior year, integration and restructuring costs incurred relate to integrating the activities of Route Monkey Limited and Roadsense Limited that were acquired in previous financial years and include costs associated with office closures and costs and profits incurred as part of its long-term real estate plan. - Restructuring costs incurred as a result of a headcount reduction activity undertaken during the current financial year
+- Restructuring costs incurred as a result of a headcount reduction activity undertaken during the current financial year. - In the prior year, integration and restructuring costs incurred relate to integrating the activities of Route Monkey Limited and Roadsense Limited that were acquired in previous financial years and include costs associated with office closures and costs and profits incurred as part of its long-term real estate plan.